aschuma/air_tweets/README.md

 This repository provides a cron job written in python 3.
 After a tweet submission no further tweets are created for a configurable period.

-# Deprecation of Twitter Support
+# Twitter Support Removed

-⚠️ The Twitter support will be deprecated some time in the future.
+⚠️ The Twitter support has been removed.
 Please refer to the ['r3.0.0'](https://github.com/aschuma/air_tweets/tree/r3.0.0) tag to access the latest functioning code for Twitter.

 # Installation

-- Create a twitter account, obtain an access token, see https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens for further details.
+- Create a Mastodont account, obtain an access token, see https://docs.joinmastodon.org/client/token for further details.
 - Make sure python 3 is installed on your dev machine.
 - Clone this repository
 - Create a virtual environment, you may obtain more information about the steps below here: http://docs.python-guide.org/en/latest/dev/virtualenvs/